 The Travellers Rest has plenty of kerb appeal, and the positive customer experience continues when you step through the door.
 There’s a charming, homely feel to the trading space, with dark wood dining tables and chairs, a bold feature all with cast-iron fireplace, and comfy, inviting perimeter seating upholstered in dove grey.
 The open fire is a lovely touch on colder evenings, and fresh tones and classic artwork make for a calming ambience.
 The pub has an open-plan trading area, with a small bar offering traditional ales and dining throughout in a variety of settings, with 45 covers in all, delivered by the commercial kitchen.
 The pub offers newspapers and magazines so customers can relax and read over their drink, and WiFi is also available.
 The Travellers Rest has Cask Marque certification.
 The courtyard beer garden has picnic seating, and there is parking for 20 cars.

-The domestic accommodation consists of two bedrooms, a private kitchen and lounge all maintained to a very high standard.
+The pub offers two bedrooms, a private kitchen and lounge

 Frodsham is set on rising land overlooking the Cheshire Plain towards Manchester, and the Travellers Rest looks over the rolling fields towards the Pennines and the Peaks.
 The pub is just over a mile from Frodsham, a close-knit market town with every amenity you could desire.
 The town’s Main Street is believed to be one of the widest streets in England, and provides a base for its many shops and businesses, with the popular market taking over on a weekly basis so local suppliers and farmers can ply their trade.
 Manchester, Northwich, Merseyside, Runcorn and Warrington are all in easy commuting distance – in fact, Frodsham couldn’t be better placed, as it’s just off the M56 motorway that leads towards Manchester Airport.